flagship-io/abtasty-cli/README.md

 ## Overview

-The Flagship CLI is a set of tools to create and manage your Flagship resources such as project, campaigns, users etc...
-You can use these tools to perform many common flagship platform task from the command line or through scripts and other automation.
+The AB Tasty CLI is a set of commands to create and manage your AB Tasty resources for feature experimentation and web experimentation products such as projects, campaigns, teams, etc...
+You can use these commands to perform common AB Tasty platform actions from your terminal or through scripts and other automation.

+Our CLI is built on top of our Remote Control API, enabling you to use direct API calls or use the CLI.

-For example, you can use the Flagship CLI to manage the following;
+For example, you can use the AB Tasty CLI to manage :

-- Project and campaigns and other sub resources
+- Feature experimentation:
+  - Projects, campaigns, flags, targeting keys, goals, etc...
   - Users and environments
   - Panic mode
+- Web experimentation:
+  - campaigns, variations, accounts, elementJS, etc...
+  - Pull & Push global codes (account, campaign, variation, elementJS)

-## The Flagship CLI cheat sheet
+## The AB Tasty CLI cheat sheet

-For an introduction to the Flagship CLI, a list of commonly used commands, and a look at how these commands are structured, see the [Flagship cheat sheet](https://docs.developers.flagship.io/docs/cli-reference#commands).
+For an introduction to the AB Tasty CLI, a list of commonly used commands, and a look at how these commands are structured, see the [AB Tasty cheat sheet](https://docs.developers.flagship.io/docs/ab-tasty-cli-reference-v1xx).

-## Download and install Flagship CLI
+## Download and install AB Tasty CLI

-The Flagship CLI can be installed and deployed in your infrastructure either by downloading and running the binary, or pulling and running the docker image in your orchestration system.
+The AB Tasty CLI can be installed and deployed in your infrastructure either by downloading and running the binary, or pulling and running the docker image in your orchestration system.

 ### Using a binary